 A unique feature, the kick pleats allowed for better mobility and ventilation, but we could feel cold air seeping in, and they were also noticeably uncomfortable when we were sitting on hard surfaces.

 A unique feature on the Canada Goose Kensington Parka offers is the carrying straps.
 They are perfect for warm spring days, or when going in and out of shops and you don't want to carry your jacket but want your hands free.
 Also, kick pleats at the bottom of the jacket unsnap for better mobility and ventilation.

 Another interesting feature that the Kensington Parka

 offered was internal carrying straps.
 We didn't find ourselves utilizing the straps all that often, but for the weight (close to nothing), it's a good option to include - especially if you are living in a mild climate and foresee yourself not wanting to carry or wear the jacket all the time.
 The Canada Goose Camp

-can literally fit inside the large interior pocket, creating a soft and cozy travel pillow, while the Patagonia Tres Down Parka
+can fit inside the large interior pocket, creating a soft and cozy travel pillow, while the Patagonia Tres 3-in-1 Parka

 offers a 3-in-1 option - the only jacket like it in our review.
 If you are in the market for a raincoat, a puffy jacket, and a winter jacket, the Tres

 Insulated with 625-fill-power white duck down, we were super snug and cozy walking in the Canada Goose Kensington Parka around Lake Tahoe on a blustery day.